cloud4rpi/docs/docs/faq.md

 You can read the logs containing the service's output and errors using one of the following commands:

 * `less /var/log/cloud4rpi.log` — if your init manager is `init` and you have not changed the [log path](https://github.com/cloud4rpi/cloud4rpi/blob/master/service_install.sh#L54);
-* `sudo journalctl -u cloud4rpi` — if your init manager is `systemd`.
+* `sudo journalctl -u cloud4rpi` — if your init manager is `systemd` and you have not changed the [service name](https://github.com/cloud4rpi/cloud4rpi/blob/master/service_install.sh#L151).

+!!!
+Note
+Use the `ps -p 1` command to see the init manager of your operating system.
+If it differs from `init` and `systemd`, refer to the documentation for your init manager to learn about its logging capabilities.

-Call the following function at the beginning of your script if you do not run your Cloud4RPi-enabled script as a service and need to have the script output logged to file:
+You can also call the following function at the beginning of your script to have the script output saved to file.
+It is useful if you do not run your Cloud4RPi-enabled script as a service:

 ```python
 cloud4rpi.set_logging_to_file(LOG_FILE_PATH)